LLMs as Repositories of Factual Knowledge: Limitations and Solutions: Introduction

 By addressing these research questions, we aim to advance the understanding of LLMs' skill as knowledge {\em holder}, {\em retriever} and {\em manager}.
-Last but not least, we propose neurosymbolic frameworks for future advances in dynamic knowledge evaluation and management of LLMs. \footnote{This work builds upon our previous conference paper \cite{dyknow}, where we introduced DyKnow as a dynamic benchmarking for assessing the time-sensitive factual knowledge in LLMs, focusing on property perturbations, and evaluated the effectiveness of knowledge editing algorithms on four models.
-The current journal article provides in-depth and extended analyses, including consistency evaluations upon subject perturbations, comparative performance assessments between knowledge editing methods and Retrieval-Augmented Generation (RAG), and proposes a novel neurosymbolic approach ENtity-Aware Fine-tuning (ENAF), designed to enhance model consistency.}
+Lastly, we propose neurosymbolic frameworks for future advancements in dynamic knowledge evaluation and management of LLMs.
+While our analysis centers on text-based LLMs, the examined issues, particularly consistency under input variation and factual reliability, are equally critical in speech-driven and multimodal settings.
+In spoken dialogue and ASR–LLM pipelines, utterance variability makes robustness to perturbations essential.
+Besides, dynamic evaluation of factual reliability benefits voice-based LLMs that require up-to-date world knowledge.
+Therefore, we believe the findings of this work naturally extend to speech-oriented and multimodal LLM architectures\footnote{This work builds upon our previous conference paper \cite{dyknow}, where we introduced DyKnow as a dynamic benchmarking for assessing the time-sensitive factual knowledge in LLMs, focusing on property perturbations, and evaluated the effectiveness of knowledge editing algorithms on four models.
+The current journal article provides in-depth and extended analyses, including consistency evaluations upon subject perturbations, comparative performance assessments between knowledge editing methods and Retrieval-Augmented Generation (RAG), and proposes a novel neurosymbolic approach ENtity-Aware Fine-tuning (ENAF), designed to enhance model consistency.
+All accompanying materials will also be made available to support further use and extension of this work at \url{https://github.com/sislab-unitn/DyKnow}.}.